 DEAE-dextran is stable for more than 6 years when stored dry in well-sealed containers at ambient temperature.

-Solubility CM-dextran dissolves readily in water.
+Solubility DEAE-dextran dissolves readily in water.

 DEAE-dextrans are used in various areas, for example as adjuvants for vaccines, in transfection techniques and viral infectivity, and for stabilisation of proteins (enzymes).
 Read more about application here.